 War Preparation Is Also Not “Defense”

 The same logic that would claim that attacking another nation is “defensive” can be used to try to justify the permanent stationing of troops in another nation.
 The result, in both cases, is counterproductive, producing threats rather than eliminating them.
-A defensive military would consist of a coast guard, a border patrol, anti-aircraft weapons, and other forces able to defend against an attack.
-The vast majority of military spending, especially by wealthy nations, is offensive.
+Of some 196 nations on earth, the United States has troops in at least 177.
+A handful of other nations also have a much smaller number of troops stationed abroad.
+This is not a defensive or necessary activity or expense.

 War Makes Everyone Less Safe